Oswald Rayner

-Oswald Rayner (29 November 1888, in Smethwick, Staffordshire, England – 6 March 1961, in Botley, Oxfordshire, England) was a British Secret Intelligence Service (MI6) field agent who operated covertly in the Russian Empire during the First World War.
+Oswald Theodore Rayner (29 November 1888, in Smethwick, Staffordshire, England – 6 March 1961, in Botley, Oxfordshire, England) was a British Secret Intelligence Service (MI6) field agent who operated covertly in the Russian Empire during the First World War.
 He is believed by some to have been involved in the final murder plot against Grigori Rasputin, but "the archives of the British intelligence service (MI6) do not hold a single document linking Rayner, Hoare, or any other British agent or diplomat to the murder."

 Life

 Oswald Theodore Rayner was born in Smethwick, the son of Thomas Rayner, a draper in Soho Street and his wife Florence.
 Between 1907 and 1910, Rayner studied modern languages at Oriel College, Oxford.
 During his time at Oxford, Rayner formed a close relationship with Felix Yusupov, who was also enrolled at the university.
 In 1910 Rayner became a solicitor at the HM Treasury.
 Rayner was highly proficient in French, German, and Russian, and in December 1915 he was recruited by MI6 as an intelligence officer under Sir Samuel Hoare, head of the British Intelligence Service in Russia.
 He was living at Hotel Astoria.
 In 1918 he was sent to Stockholm; in 1919 to Vladivostok.
 In 1920 he left the secret service and became Foreign Correspondent for the Daily Telegraph in Finland.